 Part Three, Applied Vibrato lessons, do exactly what the name says.
 We APPLY the vibrato to everything: scales, tonalizations, simple tunes.
 This takes the training wheels off, and shows you how to plug your new vibrato in, to use it in context, which really requires some guidance….and you will get plenty of that in the videos that make up Part 3.

-Each course is a systematic series of 8 – 10 videos which you can access as often as you like for as up to one full year.
+Each course is a systematic series of 8 – 10 videos which you can access as often as you like for as up to two full years.

 You can get full access to all three parts for a special promotional price of $33 each.
 That’s well over 10 hours of specialized vibrato instruction!

 Note: If you are taking my online violin lessons, you’ll get Vibrato Part 1 with Suzuki Book 1, Vibrato Part 2 with Suzuki Book 2, and Vibrato Part 3 with Suzuki Book 3.